nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 # Introduction

 I worked at Stripe for about seven years, from 2012 to 2019.
-During that time, I saw and contributed to many generations of Stripe's developer environment and developer tools -- the tools that engineers used daily to write and test code while working at Stripe.
+Over that time, I used and contributed to many generations of Stripe's developer environment -- the tools that engineers used daily to write and test code.

-Since leaving, I've found myself repeatedly describing features or design choices of that environment to friends and collaborators; this post is an attempt to describe the salient features of that environment as I remember it, because I think Stripe built something pretty good, and it's worth learning from.
-I'll also try to include some notes about the context, constraint, and motivations; It's worth learning from others' experiences, but in doing so it is critical to try to understand the constraints and environment that motivated them: it is very unlikely that a different organization will want to clone the system I describe wholesale.
+Since leaving, I've found myself repeatedly describing features or design choices of that environment to friends and collaborators; this post is an attempt to record the salient features of that environment as I remember it, because I think it's helpful prior art for other teams building out their own tooling.
+I'll also try to include some thoughts about the context, constraint, and motivations for Stripe's choices; while I think their tools and choices are worth learning from, their specific choices were deeply informed by the local business and technical environment, and it's unlikely that identical choices would make sense elsewhere.

-Some caveats before I jump in: It's been nearly five years, and I have no doubt that I have misremembered some of the specific details, even though I'm confident in the overall picture.
+Some caveats: It's been nearly five years, and I have no doubt that I have misremembered some of the specific details, even though I'm confident in the overall picture.
 I'm also certain that Stripe has continued evolving and I make no claim this document represents the developer experience at Stripe as of right now.

 And, finally, while I contributed to a number of the components described here, I can't and don't try to claim credit for this system or its design.
-Everything here was evolved over the course of many years, with contributions from many talented engineers, both to the overall design and vision and to the implementation.
+Everything here was evolved over the course of many years, with contributions from many talented engineers, both at the level of overall design and vision and in the implementation.

 # Stripe's monorepo development environment

-I'll say more later, but some key context-setting: At the period I'm discussing, most of Stripe's codebase was written in Ruby, and lived in a single large monorepo.
+Some initial context-setting for the tools I'm describing: At the time I'm discussing, most of Stripe's codebase was written in Ruby, and lived in a single large monorepo.
 This codebase supported a number of services, which shared code extensively.
-Stripe did also have a large and growing number of services that did not live in the monorepo and were not implemented in Ruby, but they were in general less core to the business (concretely: the Stripe API was still almost-entirely in Ruby inside of the monorepo).
-The tooling and experience I discuss here were designed and built primarily to support development in the monorepo; other services and languages were supported incidentally if at all by this tooling.
+Stripe did also have a large and growing number of services that did not live in the monorepo and were not implemented in Ruby, but they were (as a gneeralization) less core to the business (concretely: the Stripe API was still almost-entirely in Ruby inside of the monorepo).
+The tooling and experience I discuss here were designed and built primarily to support development in the monorepo; other services and languages were supported incidentally if at all.

 Stripe's tooling was built and maintained by a succession of teams and individuals, but I'll collectively refer to the authors and owners of this tooling as the "Developer Productivity Team" or "devprod," which was the name of that team for the last few years of my tenure.

 ## Development code runs in the cloud

+A defining question for developer environments tends to be: Does code under development run locally on the developer's laptop, or does it need to be run elsewhere, usually inside an environment that is centally defined and provisioned somehow.

+At Stripe, we settled on running code in the cloud, for a variety of reasons.
 Every developer had a personal development instance ("devbox" for short) in Stripe's AWS environment (entirely disconnected from production, of course).
-During development, code ran on that instance (as opposed to on the developer laptop), be that for automated tests or for interactive testing of new code.
+During development, code ran on that instance, both for running automated tests and for interactive testing or experimentation.

-These developer instances were centrally-managed and provisioned, and were ephemeral -- a single command would destroy your devbox, provision a new one, and mark it as assigned to you.
+These developer instances were provisioned by Stripe's standard configuration management tooling, and were ephemeral -- a single command would destroy your devbox, provision a new one, and assign it to you.
+A central registry kept track of which instance was active for which engineer, allowing tooling to track your devbox across reprovisioning.

 This design meant that most environment-configuration issues could be solved centrally by tooling teams or service owners, and developers mostly did not have to worry about updating their own development environments to keep up.

 All devboxes were accessible (via `ssh` and the HTTP endpoints I'll talk about shortly) to all engineers, making it easy to show off work-in-progress or help a teammate debug environment or configuration issues.
 In particular, devprod could debug user issues directly, or a team that was adding a new service dependency could debug issues that arose with their development configuration.

 ## Editors and source control

-I've talked about running code during development, but of course that's only relevant once you've actually gotten access to the code from source control, and made some changes.
-How did engineers at Stripe actually edit source and interact with `git`?
+Before you can run new code under development, though, you need to actually access the source code and edit it.

 At Stripe, even though code **ran** in the cloud, git checkouts and editors lives locally, on developer laptops.
 Stripe settled on this approach for a number of reasons, including: